-- 1. Close the valve that allows oxygen to flow to your manifold or application -This will keep the storage tank from being depressurized while oxygen is not being used. - 2.
-Allow the oxygen storage tank to pressurize to 40 psi (2.8 bar) or more and then turn the control switch to OFF.
+- 1. Close the valve that allows oxygen to flow to your manifold or application This will keep the storage tank from being depressurized while oxygen is not being used. - 2.
+Allow the oxygen storage tank to pressurize to 40 psi (2.8 bar) or more and then turn the control switch to "OFF" -This should really only be done if the storage tank is already pressurized to at least 40 psi (2.8 bar).